Securing the Border

 Frequently Asked Questions

-While the measures in the Interim Final Rule, Securing the Border apply, noncitizens who enter across the southern border without authorization will be ineligible for asylum unless they demonstrate that an exceptionally compelling circumstance exists, including severe trafficking or acute medical distress.
+While the measures in the Securing the Border Final Rule apply, noncitizens who enter across the southern border unlawfully or without authorization will be ineligible for asylum unless they demonstrate that an exceptionally compelling circumstance exists, including severe trafficking or an acute medical emergency.

-Noncitizens subject to the suspension and limitation under the Proclamation will also be subject to consequences under the Immigration and Nationality Act, including, if removed, at least a five-year bar for reentry.
+Noncitizens subject to the suspension and limitation on entry under the Proclamation will also be subject to consequences under the Immigration and Nationality Act, including, if removed, at least a five-year bar for reentry.

-Yes, noncitizen families who enter across the southern border without authorization while entry is suspended and are not described in an exception to the Proclamation are subject to the provisions of the rule.
-Unaccompanied children are exempt from expedited removal proceedings and excepted from the suspension of entry.
+Yes, noncitizen families that enter across the southern border unlawfully or without authorization while entry is suspended and that are not described in an exception to the Proclamation are subject to the provisions of the rule.
+Unaccompanied children remain exempt from expedited removal proceedings and excepted from the suspension and limitation on entry as well as the measures in the rule.